Skip to content

 • University Libraries hosted a conference on “Confronting Our Inherent Biases: Their Impact on Collections, Research and Scholarship,” which discussed “issues of antiracism, how inherent bias affects what information is made available through libraries and other cultural heritage institutions, and what can be done to mitigate biases.”

-• The university is hosting the "Arkansas Diversity, Equity, and Inclusion in the Workplace Conference," which "will explore the current climate and its impact on advancing equity and inclusion in our workplaces and communities."
+• In 2021, the University is hosted the "Arkansas Diversity, Equity, and Inclusion in the Workplace Conference," which explored "the current climate and its impact on advancing equity and inclusion in our workplaces and communities."

-• The university's library offers resources on "Antiracism +Being an Ally," including Ibram X. Kendi's "Stamped from the Beginning."
+• The university's library previously offered resources on "Antiracism +Being an Ally," including Ibram X. Kendi's "Stamped from the Beginning."

 • On June 21, 2023, Inside Higher Ed published an article titled "Dissolving a DEI Office to Save DEI," which discusses the reasons and possible outcomes of the University of Arkansas' decision to dissolve its diversity, equity, and inclusion offices.
 According to Stephen Caldwell, chair of the university's Faculty Senate, "all of the people on our campus doing that type of work [DEI] are going to stay and will continue doing that type of work, just reporting to different people."
 However, Paulette Granberry Russell, president of the National Association of Diversity Officers in Higher Education had a different take on how this would affect DEI programming at the university and stated, "'In an environment that is so highly politicized right now, colleges, universities and systems are at a point where they feel the need to change... it’s more out of political expediency than a result of anticipating that this will be the best approach for the institution'."